"Royalties" can generally be described as payments you receive for the use of your property, that are based in some way on the number of units sold.

 - royalties from the extraction of oil, gas, or minerals from your property.

-However, other types of royalties are possible, such as those paid for the use of a name, the sale of products using certain proprietary processes, etc. In any case, income and deductions related to your royalties are generally reported on Schedule E, Supplemental Income and Loss.
+However, other types of royalties are possible, such as those paid for the use of a name, the sale of products using certain proprietary processes, etc. In most cases, income and deductions related to your royalties are generally reported on Schedule E, Supplemental Income and Loss.

 Similarly, if you hold an operating oil, gas, or mineral interest in land, you would report your gross income and expenses on Schedule C or C-EZ.
 Numerous special rules apply to the ownership and taxation of mineral property.